cap-js-community/websocket/README.md

 }
 ```

-This sets up the event context based on the unique ID of the event data.
+This sets up the event context based on the unique ID of the event type data.

-The annotation can be used on multiple event data elements setting up different event contexts in parallel,
+The annotation can be used on multiple event type elements setting up different event contexts in parallel,
 if event shall be broadcast/emitted into multiple contexts at the same time.

 ```cds